gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 *	Telegram
 *	SMS (Twilio)

-However, none of these **channels** support a local debugging experience.
-Luckily for us, Microsoft has created a Bot Emulator desktop client that can serve as a testing and debugging **channel** as you develop your bot application!
+Unfortunately, none of these **channels** support a local debugging experience.
+Luckily for us, Microsoft has created the Bot Emulator desktop client that can serve as a testing and debugging **channel** as you develop your bot application!

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/bot-emulator.png)

-You can download and run the Bot Emulator installer from [here](https://github.com/Microsoft/BotFramework-Emulator/releases/download/v3.5.35/botframework-emulator-Setup-3.5.35.exe).
+Download and run the Bot Emulator installer from [here](https://github.com/Microsoft/BotFramework-Emulator/releases/download/v3.5.35/botframework-emulator-Setup-3.5.35.exe).

 ## Installing Visual Studio Bot Framework Project Templates